 • water is being pumped from the main water supply during a fire

 • a customer is using water at a higher pressure than the pressure supplied by the water authority

 • heavy water use on site reduces water pressure within the supply network

 • the water outlet on the property is higher than the water main.

 Cross connection between the drinking water supply and a contaminated source:

 There is a risk to public health if there is a cross connection between your water supply and a contaminated source.
 If there is a drop in pressure in the water main, a vacuum could be created in the water supply system.
 Under certain conditions this draws liquid from a potentially contaminated source back into the drinking water supply.
 Some examples of cross connections where a backflow incident can occur are:

-• in metal processing or chemical plants chemicals used for production can come into contact with the water supply
+• metal processing or chemical plants chemicals used for production

 • when a hose is left running in a container with chemicals such as fertilisers